 Managing projects is inherently challenging, but when it comes to IT project management, the complexity and stakes rise significantly, often involving intricate, high-risk initiatives with uncertain outcomes.

-According to the Standish Group, an alarming 19% of software projects are canceled, often resulting in substantial losses, with investments ultimately written off as sunk costs.
-Far from bucking the trend, the AI revolution is following the same pattern, with studies showing that 90% of custom-built AI application projects end in failure.
+An alarming 19% of software projects are canceled, often resulting in substantial losses, with investments ultimately written off as sunk costs.
+Far from bucking the trend, the AI revolution is following the same pattern, with 90% of custom-built AI application projects ending in failure.

 Fortunately, there are practical, actionable strategies available that can empower IT project managers to drive strategic alignment of IT projects and deliver tangible value to the business.